In 2022, tuition for full-time The King's University students was $12,720 a year.

-The King's University is a private, religious institution, so it has the same tuition for residents of Texas as it does for residents from other states.
+The King's University is a private, religious institution, which means it has the same tuition for students from Texas as it does for residents from other states.

 Tuition at The King's University is the same for all students.

-The King's University does not offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when estimating the cost of various colleges.
+The King's University doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when estimating the cost of various colleges.

 |Total Estimated Costs|